stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Presentation

 This Wistiti project is experimental.
-It wants to explore a way for creating efficient, lightweight and fast websites with WP.
+It wants to explore a way for creating efficient, lightweight and fast websites with WordPress.

 It also proposes to regain the pleasure of creating a website by refocusing on the essential and simplifying the technologies used :

-* fighting against enormous and over-sized WP themes is not fun.
+* fighting against enormous and over-sized WordPress themes is not fun.
 * for many 'small' websites in any case, building and maintaining OOCSS libraries is painful and time-consuming.
 * it's so exciting and enriching to fully master the code of the site that is being built.
 * it's also gives the possibility to understand and integrate disliked features like accessibility !